OH1KK/KiwiSDR-antenna-switch-extension/README.md

 You can buy MS-S7 antenna switch and MS-S7-WEB remote control units from ebay.
 Search by seller LZ2RR. http://www.ebay.com/sch/lz2rr/m.html?_nkw=&_armrs=1&_ipg=&_from=

-### KiwiSDR version compability
+### Version compability

-Tested with KiwiSDR v1.33.
-OK.
+Tested to work with KiwiSDR v1.33
+Tested to work with MS-S7-WEB firmware v1.01

 ### Installation